php-ru/symfony-docs-ru/testing.rst

         <!-- ... -->
     </phpunit>

-But you can easily add more directories.
+But you can add more directories.
 For instance, the following configuration adds tests from a custom ``lib/tests`` directory:

 .. code-block:: xml